phparkitect/arkitect/README.md

  - reside in a namespace
  - not reside in a namespace

-You can also define components and ensure a component:
+You can also define components and ensure that a component:
 - should not depend on any component
 - may depend on specific components
 - may depend on any component